maritime-whale/maritime-whale/docs/README.md

 ### First-time Use & Validation
 1. Set your current working directory to the root directory of the repo.
 2. Move a valid `credentials.json`, `riwhale.config`, and `.mapbox_token` to the `conf` directory (if you have a valid `.token.pickle` move that to `conf` and _skip_ steps 3-5).
-3. Make sure you are logged in to Gmail on the special VMR account (see the [web app diagram](diagrams/web-app-diagram.pdf) for more details).
+3. Make sure you are logged in to Gmail on the special VMR account (see [this diagram](diagrams/web-app-diagram.pdf) for more details).
 4. Run `./run debug`.
 5. Validate and authorize app permissions with Gmail using special VMR email (will open new tab in web browser).<br/>
 Authorization must be complete within 45 seconds or `.token.pickle` doesn't get generated and an error is produced.